playlyfe/playlyfe-csharp-sdk/README.md

     route: "" // The api route to post data to
     query: Dictionary<string, string> // The query params that you want to send to the route
     body: new {} // The data you want to post to the api this will be automagically converted to json
-    list: false // When the response is an array then you need to pass this as true for proper deserialization and the result will be List<dynamic>
+    list: false // When the response is an array then you need to pass this as true
+    //for proper deserialization and the result will be List<dynamic>
 )
 ```
 **Patch**